janice-yang/IMU-motion-classification/README.md

 # Classification of human motion using a CNN-LSTM learning model
 Submission for the 2025 MathWorks AI Challenge - Human Motion Recognition Using IMUs, July 2025, by Jie Yang.
-This work served as a personal interest and training project, and was not funded or sponsored.
+This work is a personal interest and training project, and was not funded or sponsored.

 ## CNN-LSTM model trained on the UCI HAR dataset